Understanding Smart Logistics:

 The truth is that many materials take a lot of time to arrive at the production site.
 Some even need to change transport several times along the way.
 Generally speaking, there are always some blind spots along this route where you don’t have any information regarding these materials.
 Although this happens when materials are transported by land, if they are transported by the sea the problems can be even bigger.
 Just think about storms that can hit ships not to mention port problems that can lead to delays.

 The worst part of this all is that it may take you a lot of time, even weeks, to discover what’s going on and to fix it.
 Naturally, this causes disruptions in production.
 Again, using smart logistics solutions, you can better control your materials and keep track of your current stocks and where the materials you ordered are in real-time.
-It can understood in more details during the diploma in supply chain management and supply chain management courses, which are offered by AIMS’ institute of supply chain management.
+It can understood in more details during the supply chain management courses online, which is offered by AIMS’ institute of supply chain management.

 3: Ensure Delivery Reliability: